PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Architectural Overview
 This project as-is, manages and deploys a serverless application and associated services with an included CI/CD process.
 It uses AWS Serverless to deploy initial core microservice such as; API Gateway endpoint w/ Lambda Proxy Integration.
-A python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure.
+A locally run python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure.
+The deployment process is executed and managed as a Codepipeline/ Codebuild Project running a custom Image.
 There are two CI/CD flows- one for Lambda as well as for a global custom Build Image.
 Which flow is run is decided by parsing the Git commit message.
-The scripts flow for automating Lambda deployment;
+The Build Image built-in scripts flow for automating Lambda deployment;
-docker-build.sh: Building and pushing a new Docker image from revision(this can be both Lambda Image or Build Image)> update-lambda-uri.sh: Creates a 'temp' version on Core Lambda Function test-requst.py: Sends a mock event directly to the newest Core Lambda version> promote-to-live.py: Promotes the revised Lambda to Live upon successful test.
+docker-build.sh: Building and pushing a new Docker image from revision(this can be both Lambda app Image or Build Image)> update-lambda-uri.sh: Creates a 'temp' version on Core Lambda Function test-requst.py: Sends a mock event directly to the newest Core Lambda version> promote-to-live.py: Promotes the revised Lambda to Live upon successful test.
 It does this the by updating the Alias number, which API Gateway forwards requests to, to the revised, tested version.
+The scripts flow for automating Build Image updates;
+docker-build.sh>
-The scripts flow for automating Build Image updates: docker-build.sh> update-build-ami.py: Updates the Image URI that Codebuild is using as Project Image
+update-build-ami.py: Updates the Image URI that Codebuild is using as Project Image

 ## Pre setup notes:
-+ `projectid` will be set to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
++ `projectid` is intended to be set as a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider: